 Biography

 Gerd Ludwig was born in Alsfeld, Germany.
-Initially he studied German literature, political science, and physical education at the University of Marburg, but interrupted his studies to travel in Scandinavia and North America while supporting himself with jobs as a bricklayer, sailor, gardener, and dishwasher.
-Gerd later returned to Germany and studied photography for five years with Professor Otto Steinert at the Folkwangschule in Essen, graduating in 1972 with a degree in Photo Design from the University of Essen.
-He co-founded VISUM, Germany’s first photographer-owned photo agency, the following year.
-In 1975, he moved to Hamburg and began working for Geo, Stern, Spiegel, Zeit-Magazin, Time, and Life, as well as photographing advertising campaigns.
+Initially he studied German literature, political science, and physical education at the University of Marburg, but interrupted his studies to travel in Scandinavia and North America while supporting himself with jobs as a bricklayer, sailor, gardener and dishwasher.
+After his return to Germany, he studied photography for five years with Professor Otto Steinert at the Folkwang-Hochschule (now Folkwang University of the Arts), graduating in 1974 with a degree in Photo Design from the University of Essen.
+The following year, he co-founded VISUM, Germany’s first photographer-owned photo agency.
+In 1978, he moved to Hamburg and began working for Geo, Stern, Spiegel, Zeit-Magazin, Time, and Life, as well as photographing advertising campaigns.

 Selected as one of sixty photographers to be included in the program.

-Deutsche Gesellschaft für Photographie (DGPh), 1973 – Today
+Deutsche Gesellschaft für Photographie (DGPh), 1973 – present

 Member of The German Photographic Association.